NetApp/harvest/docs/architecture/rest-strategy.md

 You can [check if the performance counter is available](https://docs.netapp.com/us-en/ontap-automation/migrate/performance-counters.html#discover-the-available-performance-counter-tables) or [ask the Harvest team on Discord](#a-counter-is-missing-from-rest-what-do-i-do).

+### I'm using ONTAP version 9.12.X, but I want to continue using ZAPIs.
+How do I do that?

+Set the environment variable `HARVEST_NO_COLLECTOR_UPGRADE=1` and Harvest will not upgrade your collector from ZAPI to REST.

 ## Reference

 Table of ONTAP versions, dates and API notes.